How To Tell How Old your Computer Is – Mac & PC

 Check the BIOS

 Assuming the BIOS has not been updated, it will give you a rough idea of when the motherboard was installed.
 This is a good indication of when the computer was put together.
-You can check the BIOS if you like but Windows can tell you.
+You can check the BIOS by restarting your machine if you like, but Windows can tell you directly.

 Type ‘sysinfo’ into the Cortana/Search Windows box and hit enter.
 Select System Information and look for BIOS Version/Date.
 This isn’t definitive but it will give you an idea.